Run Mate by Core-Lean works best with Javascript Enabled!

 Only one vehicle per team will be authorized in the car parks of the various relay points provided by the organisation in order to avoid any overload.

 Don’t forget that a key part of the adventure will be the decoration of your team vehicle!
-We will provide you a base kit to decorate your vehicle but don’t hesitate to take some decorations with you.
+We will provide you a pen for decorating your vehicle but don’t hesitate to take some decorations with you.

 Access to the relays and refreshment posts is mainly on foot.
 You will have the possibility to park your vehicle not far from the relays.
 So yes, it is possible to make the journey with a camper but be careful, some car parks can be difficult to access for camper vans (manoeuvring, maximum height allowed…).
 Information on the car parks will be provided in the Roadbook closer to the event.

 The driver of the van or of the vehicles doesn’t necessarily have to be one of the runners or part of the team.
-There can be a second driver as well.
+The driver does not need to be registered for Run Mate by Core Lean Lac Léman, and there can also be a 2nd driver.
 The team Captain can book a meal for the end-of-the race meal on the registration platform.

 Yes, you and your friends will be able to follow your Mate live via on the website from Saturday to Sunday.